musicorum-app/scheme/versions/1.0/README.md

 For each node, the gateway must make the following request and response:

-*Note: workers are recommended to be local and not public to the worls.*
+*Note: workers are recommended to be local and not public to the world.*

 `GET https://worker.musicorumapp.com/metadata`